zenozeng/p5.js-svg/logs.md

     ```
 - svgcanvas: add documentation

-- canvas2svg: use currentDefaultPath instead of &lt;path&gt;'s d attribute, fixes stroke's different behavior in SVG and canvas. ([pull#20](https://github.com/gliffy/canvas2svg/pull/20))
+- canvas2svg: use currentDefaultPath instead of &lt;path&gt;'s d attribute, fixes stroke's different behavior in SVG and canvas. ([pull#20](https://github.com/gliffy/canvas2svg/pull/20)), Merged in canvas2svg@1.0.9

     Now \_\_addPathCommand will only update this.\_\_currentDefaultPath.
 And \_\_applyCurrentDefaultPath will be called inside stroke or fill.